w3c/wcag3/informative/guidelines/text-and-wording/text-appearance.md

 * As a user who increases the text size on the web page, I need large text such as headings that are already large to proportionally enlarge so they do not take up too much of the screen which impacts my reading.
 * [TODO] As a person with age-related vision loss, I need the font weight to be a minimum of the regular font weight of 400.
 * [TODO] I need to adjust the presentation of the content, including headings and paragraph presentation.
+* [TODO] I need to resize text without zooming the entire interface.
+* [TODO] I need to change the body font size at a different ratio than headings so that the increased heading size doesn’t create a worse user experience.
+* [TODO] I need optimal letter (kerning), word, line (leading), and paragraph spacing.
+* [TODO] I need to be able to change the font family.
+* [TODO] Users can change the capitalization of text, including de-capitalization of text originally entered in all caps.
+* [TODO] Users need to control any justification of blocks of text.
+* [TODO] Some users need to be able to control the text appearance on both screen and print.
+* As a low vision user, I need to minimize scrolling in the direction of the rendered text (for example, horizontal scrolling in left/right languages).
+This is dependent on language and internationalization.
+* [TODO] I need text that is consistent with the regular orientation of text (no tabs with rotated text).
+* [TODO] Some users with dyslexia need style variations by line, sentence, or paragraph.
+* [TODO] Users can turn hyphenation on or off.